jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 The Linux `3.6` kernel comes from the Linux mainline with some patches from Gumstix and a few of my own.

+The Duovero [Zephyr][duovero-zephyr] COM has a built-in Wifi/Bluetooth radio.
+The kernel and software to support both are included.

+The Wifi radio can be used as a `Station` or an `Access Point`.
+See this [article][duovero-ap] for more setting up the `Duovero` as an access point.

 The Yocto version is `1.5.1` the `[dora]` branch.

 `sysvinit` is used for the init system, not `systemd`.